gomerudo/nas-dmrl/README.md

 # nas-rl2
-Thesis project for Neural Architecture Search, using RL2 (a.k.a. deep meta-reinforcement learning).
+Thesis project for Neural Architecture Search, using Deep meta-reinforcement learning.

 This project is currently UNDER DEVELOPMENT, as part of a thesis assignment at the Eindhoven University of Technology (TU/e).
 The expected termination date